 This is a follow up story for Danielle Oakey Shop.
-If you're interested in reading how they got started, published over 3 years ago, check it out here.
+If you're interested in reading how they got started, published about 5 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello everyone!
 I am so excited to be back here with an update on my business.
 My name is Danielle Oakey and I am the owner and founder of Danielle Oakey Shop.
 I run an e-commerce store where we sell decorative pillow covers for your home.

 We focus on high-end and high-quality pillow covers that appeal to customers who are decorating their homes and as well as interior designers.
 The pillow shop is about to celebrate its 5th year in business and we have changed a lot since the beginning.
 We are projected to do $550,000 in sales in 2020.

 Tell us about what you’ve been up to!
 Has the business been growing?